Centre for Youth Policy

 A Different Kind of Conversation

-By invitation Off the record Dialogue-first Cross-border Non-partisan South-led Annual Forum
+By invitation Off the record Dialogue-first Cross-border Non-partisan Global South Annual Forum

 Democracy is not inheriting itself.